OptimizePress/op-divi-fix/README.md

 ##Description

-Description: Fixes Divi Theme by removing some of it's action while using LiveEditor
+Description: Fixes Divi Theme by removing some of it's actions while using LiveEditor.
+It works on all versions of Divi Theme.

 ##Installation